lpod/lpod-docs/level1-introduction.rst

 named using multiple-word designations (ex: ``display name``, ``page layout``) that include spaces or dashes.
-Knowing that such designations are not easy to use as variable names in every programming language, spaces and dashes should be replaces by underscore ("_") characters in the lpOD executable implementations.
+Knowing that such designations are not easy to use as variable names in every programming language, spaces and dashes should be replaced by underscore ("_") characters in the lpOD executable. implementations.

 Method scopes